Converting a Hotel to a Coliving Space: A Step-by-Step Guide

 725 beds, 180 residential + 70 lodging units

-Designed for The Collective in Miami's arts district.
-Inspired by Wynwood's colorful urbanism with 'Paseos' — porous public connections.
+Designed as a coliving development in Miami's arts district.
+Inspired by Wynwood's colorful urbanism with 'Paseos' - porous public connections.
 A vertical 'Canyon' courtyard connects public and private realms.

 Amenities: Shared workspace, dining, games room, library, wellness center, pool